-Organization Seed Aid Approach Preference GoE- Humbo Direct Seed Distribution (DSD)-with revolving assed system • Allows seed to be purchased in bulk-lowers transaction costs Office of Agriculture determines crops and varieties • Can include modern varieties for certain crops (maize and chickpea) • Can use local varieties for certain crops (teff, haricot bean) • (In theory), seed is not free-but has to be repaid
+Organization Seed Aid Approach Preference GoE- Humbo Direct Seed Distribution (DSD)-with revolving assed system Allows seed to be purchased in bulk-lowers transaction costs Office of Agriculture determines crops and varieties • Can include modern varieties for certain crops (maize and chickpea) • Can use local varieties for certain crops (teff, haricot bean) • (In theory), seed is not free-but has to be repaid

 Table 18 Implementers' preferred approaches, and reasons for preferences.
-Table 18 Implementers' preferred approaches, and reasons for preferences

 REST- Tigray Cash Given the emergency nature of the intervention, there is no quicker and faster modality for intervention.
 Gives an opportunity for farmers to make their own choice on the kind of seed (in terms of crop/crop variety) that are consistent to the local agro-ecology, fertility status of land, the period when the rain starts.
 Farmers have a greater control over the quality of seed they purchase Even if the farmers make mistakes, which are less likely than when the trader provide them with the seeds, it remains farmers' own responsibility (and no one else 'can be blamed'.)
 There are no known sources for some seeds like "Hanfets," (mix of barley and wheat) Only through this method can farmers get preferred seeds DSD has problems with poor quality seeds of unknown sources With DSD, there is no system to control the private seed supplies Generally, extra cost for transportation, loading/unloading and storage facilities incurred in non-cash response ADCS- Tigray Seed Vouchers and Fairs (SVF) (on what SVF avoids) Farmers can expend the cash for other purposes like schooling, food, closing, and other expenses DSD requires detailed assessment follow up, cost and it leads to corruption during purchasing process.
 Seed bought from outside the region has adaptation problems, though it is important when there is no seed in the surrounding area at all.
 The coupon system can be stopped any time upon mistreatment in terms of price, quality and seed/variety type.
 CRS Seed Vouchers and Fairs (with Livelihood Focus) (Ethiopia) Allows farmers to select which crops and varieties they want Has two sets of beneficiaries; farmers, but also small traders (many of whom may be farmer-sellers, many of whom are women) Injects money into the local and regional economies- rather than spending the bulk of funds outside the zone.
-CARE- West Vouchers- with select Traders Hararghe: • Gives farmers choice in crops and varieties Allows farmers to access much-needed local varieties Works with radional soud/grain, traders to improve good quality. • works with regional seed/grain traders to improve seed quality overall and hence has lasting effects on local seed system • Logistically much easier than DSD, and much easier than SVF Across Revolving funds (Seed) Governmental • Repayment rate is minimal & NGO • If seed is returned, it is of low quality (broken with stones, not usable organizations as seed), The implementary' collecting process from formers is and your The implementers confecting process from farmers is arduous GO/NGO capacity to store 'collected seed' is not well-developed or strains their current capacity storage Revolving funds (Cash- in Tigrav) • There is no transparent and accountable systems that controls the revolving fund for further re-use.
+CARE- West Vouchers- with select Traders Hararghe: Gives farmers choice in crops and varieties Allows farmers to access much-needed local varieties Works with regional seed/grain traders to improve seed quality overall and hence has lasting effects on local seed system Logistically much easier than DSD, and much easier than SVF Across Revolving funds (Seed) Governmental & NGO organizations Repayment rate is minimal If seed is returned, it is of low quality (broken with stones, not usable as seed), The implementers' collecting process from farmers is arduous GO/NGO capacity to store 'collected seed' is not well-developed or strains their current capacity storage Revolving funds (Cash- in Tigray) There is no transparent and accountable systems that controls the revolving fund for further re-use.